ezackr/MultiImageSig/README.md

 - ``util``: general-purpose utility methods.

 ## Setup
-The requirements for this project are stored in `requirements.txt` and can be installed with `pip`:
-``pip install -r requirements.txt``
+The code base was designed to be cross-compatible for both Windows and UNIX-based operating systems.
+The requirements for this project are stored in `requirements.txt` and can be installed with ``pip install -r requirements.txt``

 ## Usage
 ### Training & Storing a Model